merlot-education/gxfscatalog-library/README.md

 with an e-mail address field, generate the respective ttl files and upload them to the catalog.

-Since the library has no knowledge of this field yet, we can use simple inheritance and extend upon the `GaxTrustLegalPersonCredentialSubject` model and add it to the decorator of the generic `SelfDescriptionCredentialSubject` for automatic deserialization.
+Since the library has no knowledge of this field yet, we can use simple inheritance and extend upon the `GaxTrustLegalPersonCredentialSubject` model and add it to the annotation of the generic `SelfDescriptionCredentialSubject` for automatic deserialization.

 Once we have done this we can use our custom class for all the existing library service methods due to the